siemen-subbaiah/JS-fundamentals-topics/07.closures/info.md

 **Function along with it's lexical scope bundled together forms a closure**

-**When a function is returned in any of the function it returns both the function itself and it's lexical scope**
+**When a function is returned in any of the function it returns both the function itself and it's lexical scope bundled together!**

 ```
 // function outer() {